 Back to wall toilets are floor standing toilet pans that require a concealed cistern.
-They are generally contemporary in shape and offer a modern design option for those not able to accommodate a wall hung pan and preferring a hidden cistern (concealed cistern).
+They are generally contemporary in shape and offer a modern design option.
+Especially for those not able to accommodate a wall hung pan and preferring a hidden cistern (concealed cistern).

 They're produced in a number of different ways depending on the manufacturer and chosen brand.
-Villeroy and Boch for example make a lovely range of toilets including floor standing back to wall toilets that are very popular on the UK bathroom market, and feature the option to add the ceramic plus finish to most of their range.
+Villeroy and Boch for example make a lovely range of toilets.
+Including floor standing back to wall toilets that are very popular on the UK bathroom market.
+And also feature the option to add the ceramic plus finish to most of their range.

-Ceramic plus features V&B‘s easy clean coating - the piece goes through an additional firing process strengthening the overall coating.
-This fills in the microscopic surface holes and dimples even further, allowing dirt and water to not only clean off much more easily but also to help repel and resist staining before dirt has any chance to adhere to the surface at all.
-This is visible as the water running over the surface of a ceramic plus finished item has a beading effect, not unlike water running off a newly polished car.
-The colour is not affected in any way and still appears as their lovely standard Alpin White finish, but with the special surface upgrade working hard to keep the product cleaner for longer.
+Ceramic plus features V&B‘s easy clean coating.
+The piece goes through an additional firing process strengthening the overall coating.
+This fills in the microscopic surface holes and dimples even further, allowing dirt and water to not only clean off much more easily.
+It also helps to repel and resist staining before dirt has any chance to adhere to the surface at all.
+This is visible as the water running over the surface of a ceramic plus finished item has a beading effect.
+Not unlike water running off a newly polished car.
+The colour is not affected in any way and still appears as their lovely standard Alpin White finish.
+But with the special surface upgrade working hard to keep the product cleaner for longer.

 A Villeroy and Boch 'In 60 Seconds' video describing their Ceramic Plus surface finish.

-Some of the best back to wall toilet designs are modern in style, contemporary, clean shapes lend themselves well to this product type, hiding pipework behind a smooth simple single form, and connection the cistern seamlessly from a concealed clean water feed that comes into the pan from the wall or furniture totally undetected and concealed.
+Some of the best back to wall toilet designs are modern in style, contemporary.
+Clean shapes lend themselves well to this product type.
+They hide pipework behind a smooth simple single form.
+And connect to the cistern seamlessly from a concealed clean water feed that comes into the pan from the wall or furniture.
+Totally undetected and concealed.

 A popular request is for a Laufen floor standing WC.
-This Swiss manufacturer produces high-quality ceramics with a wonderful crisp finish and attention to detail.
-Their designs are fresh and continental and will elevate your bathroom design with their elegant, understated class and refinement.
+This Swiss manufacturer produces high-quality ceramics.
+Complete with a wonderful crisp finish and attention to detail.
+Their designs are fresh and continental.
+And will elevate your bathroom design with their elegant, understated class and refinement.

 In terms of how they actually work, they are very simple and straightforward, no metal framework is required.
 You will need the toilet itself, a seat and then a concealed cistern and flush plate or push button, and that’s it you’re ready to install!

-The soil pipe, for which the connection is also hidden out of sight, then carries the waste and dirty water out of the pan - vertically or horizontally depending on your connection.
-You will need to check with your plumber or builder on the position of your soil pipe and compare this to the toilet pans specification drawings, most pans will be horizontal or vertical, opt for an open back floor standing if you are unsure and there will be space at the sides of the back of the toilet to bring your soil pipe out horizontally if required.
+The soil pipe, for which the connection is also hidden out of sight, then carries the waste and dirty water out of the pan.
+Either vertically or horizontally depending on your connection.
+You will need to check with your plumber or builder on the position of your soil pipe and compare this to the toilet pans specification drawings.
+Most pans will be horizontal or vertical, opt for an open back floor standing if you are unsure.
+There will be space at the sides of the back of the toilet to bring your soil pipe out horizontally if required.

 Ideal Standard have produced the following video to explain how their particular fixings work.

-Back to wall toilets are the perfect toilet shape choice for use with either a run of fitted furniture or freestanding furniture toilet units in combination with a matching vanity unit.
+Back to wall toilets are the perfect toilet shape choice for use with either a run of fitted furniture.
+Or even freestanding furniture toilet units in combination with a matching vanity unit.

 The image illustrates a variety of looks you can create with Roper Rhodes furniture and a back to wall toilet